theseanco/PortfolioSite/notes.md

 - Icons at the bottom are too small at smaller screen sizes
 - List of links in the header isn't accessible
 - update deps
+- Re-write overwritten styles which have been reset.
+- Semantic markup